emberjs/guides/source/models/pushing-records-into-the-store.md

 `app/models/album.js`).
 Attributes and relationship names must match the casing of the properties defined on the Model class.

-If you would like to the data to be normalized by the model's default serializer before pushing it into the store, you can use the [`store.pushPayload()`](http://emberjs.com/api/data/classes/DS.Store.html#method_pushPayload) method.
+If you would like the data to be normalized by the model's default serializer before pushing it into the store, you can use the [`store.pushPayload()`](http://emberjs.com/api/data/classes/DS.Store.html#method_pushPayload) method.